tkw1536/tr/README.md

 All `redirect` executable parameters can be passed using standard environment variables.

-For legacy reasons this image is also available on DockerHub as the automated build [tkw01536/tr](https://hub.docker.com/r/tkw01536/tr/).

 ## Building

 This package can be built using standard go tools.